A summer tradition! We'll introduce you to some delicious recipes while unraveling the history of somen noodles!

 Various ways to eat

-Here we will introduce various ways to eat somen noodles.
+Here we will introduce various ways to eat somen noodles

-Chilled noodles
+Chilled somen noodles

-Matcha somen and ume somen noodles
+Matcha somen and plum somen

 To enjoy somen noodles even more